dynamsoft-docs/document-normalizer-docs/programming/android/api-reference/camera-enhancer/dceframe.md

 **Parameters**

-`strides`: The number of row bytes in each image plane.
+`strides` The number of row bytes in each image plane.

 &nbsp;